manupsunny/gauge-gradle-plugin/Readme.md

 ````

-The plugin is also available at [Gradle Plugin Portal](https://plugins.gradle.org/).
-Find more details [here](https://plugins.gradle.org/plugin/com.thoughtworks.gauge)..
+Older Versions of the Plugin are also available at [Gradle Plugin Portal](https://plugins.gradle.org/plugin/com.thoughtworks.gauge).
+For an uptodate version of the Plugin please use `buildscript` and `mavenCentral()` in your build.gradle as shown in the example above.

 ### Executing specs using gradle
 To execute gauge specs,